pejulian/simple-route53-ddns-cron/README.md

 This repository holds a simple express server that can be spun up to run the node module [simple-route53-ddns](https://github.com/pejulian/simple-route53-ddns) that will fetch the public IP address of the current network it is running on and update it in the relevant "A" record in Route53 for the specified AWS account.

+My use case for this server is for it to be run within a TrueNAS (FreeBSD) jail via `crontab` to keep my public ip address updated against my FQDN in AWS Route53.

 ## Usage

 Fork the repository and create a `.env` file in the root directory with the following variables: